-Executing System Commands With Golang
+#Executing System Commands With Golang

-Last Updated - 6th December, 2018
+Last Updated - 7th March, 2026

 In this tutorial, we are going to be taking a look at the os/exec package in the standard library and how we can use this to successfully execute system commands within our Go applications.
+We’ll cover modern Go 1.26 patterns and best practices for command execution, including timeout handling and security considerations.

 Note - The official documentation for executing system commands can be found under the exec package: os/exec package.